PrositKD/3np_Backend/README.md

 Next.js: A popular framework for server-rendered React applications, used here to build the backend server and handle API requests.

-Database (e.g., MongoDB): An efficient and scalable database to manage application data.
+Database (postgreSQL): An efficient and scalable database to manage application data.

 How to Run
 Clone the repository to your local machine.